tokc/cmprint/README.md

 Based on 80x20 terminal window with 8x12 pixel font.

-Slow version preserves pixel aspect ratio, but is slow.
-Fast version does not preserve pixel aspect ratio, and is less slow.
+Slow version preserves pixel aspect ratio, but is slow and also buggy.
+Fast version does not preserve pixel aspect ratio, and is less slow and marginally less buggy.